- Getting there and getting around

 - Keep the islands free from mainland pests.
 Ensure all equipment and clothing brought to islands is free of insects, rodents and plant material.

 - Cook without campfires.
 Fires are prohibited in the park, please use a gas or fuel stove for cooking.
+Open fires are also prohibited on tidal land (beaches).

 - Avoid contaminating the camping area.
 Bring a shovel or portable toilet.